History & Architecture

 Preservation Georgetown operates the Grace Heritage Center, and preserves and promotes Georgetown’s heritage.
 The organization hosts events such as the Holiday Home Tour in historic Georgetown and The Amazing Heritage Quest, a fun event for families and friends.

-In addition to visiting the Williamson Museum and the Grace Heritage Center, residents and visitors enjoy the Downtown Walking Tour or Historic Homes Driving Tour, or seeing Historic Marker Sites and National Register Historic Districts in town.
+In addition to visiting the Williamson Museum and the Grace Heritage Center, residents and visitors enjoy the Historic Homes Tour or seeing Historic Marker Sites and National Register Historic Districts in town.
 The architecture around the Square is fascinating, and the Georgetown Palace Theatre, an integral part of the downtown Square, merits a look too as an Art Deco movie house (renovated and in 2001 opened as a live community theatre venue).

 Be sure to also check our Arts & Culture Calendar for specific events.